Manage smart credential authenticators

 Prerequisites

-- Step 2: Configure Smart Credential definitions.
+- Configure smart credential definitions.

-- Optional: Modify the smart credential authenticator settings.
+- Optional: Modify smart credential authenticator settings.

 For more information on mobile smart credentials, see the Entrust Identity Enterprise Smart Credentials Guide.
 For information on installing Entrust Security Provider, see the Entrust Certificate Agent for Windows Administration Guide.

-Topics in this section:
+Topics in this section

 Modify smart credential authenticator settings